chimera-suite/use-case/README.md

 ax.set_xlim(0,1)
 ```

-To be noticed that the builded plot is dynamic, because it depends on the number of restaurants in the HDFS repository.
+To be noticed that the built plot is dynamic, as it depends on the number of restaurants in the Spark tables.